DerekTurtleRoe/ares/docs/guides/drivers.md

 **Note:**
 By default,
-higan uses the audio driver to regulate its emulation speed.
+ares uses the audio driver to regulate its emulation speed.
 If games run too fast on your computer, see [Games run too fast](../faq.md#games-run-too-fast) in the FAQ.